akmn35/new.dist/README.md

 #> [1] 0.596272
 ```

-`qomd` Quantile function for the Muth Distribution with alpha parameter.
+`qomd` Quantile function for the Muth distribution with alpha parameter.

 ``` r
 library(new.dist)